Code-Institute-Submissions/Raluca59-complete-annihilation_JAnResub/README.md

 The project has been manually tested by doing the following:

-* Running the code through Code Institute's Python linter
+* Running the code through Code Institute's Python linter and confirming that there are no problems

 * Running the game both in my local terminal and in the Code Institute Heroku terminal
   - Played multiple game sessions
   - Gave both valid and invalid inputs to test game's response

 ### Bugs

+### Solved Bugs

+* When entering an input containing only one character, the application crashed.
+I fixed this by adding an additional condition to one of the if-statements in the     "valid_bullet_coordinate" function.
+I added the condition "or len(coordinate) == 1" to line 130 in run.py.

 ### Remaining Bugs